 To examine whether lipogenic genes are activated in mice, we tested several of these genes in subcutaneous adipose tissue from dexamethasone treated mice, and observed elevations in Fasn, Gpam, Gpd1, Acs1, Dgat, Agpat2 and Acaca1.
 (Figure 3F).
 Interestingly, we did not observe an elevation in the mouse isoform of SCD, but saw instead a reduction in Scd1 mRNA.

-Genes controlling gluconeogenesis and glycolysis
+Genes controlling glucose oxidation are elevated

 Several glucose metabolism genes, and specifically glycolysis and TCA cycle genes were expressed at higher levels in Cushing's disease patients (Figure 5).
 Strongly induced genes included,

-Glycogen synthase 2 (liver) (GYS2) was strongly induced 3.8 fold (q=0.004)
+Glycogen synthase 2 (GYS2) was strongly induced 3.8 fold (q=0.004)

 UGP2 which creates the glycogen precursor UDP-glucose was induced 1.3 fold (q=0.01) glycogen branching enzyme (GBE1) was induced 1.6 fold (q=0.027).
 All three glycogen phosphorylase enzymes were also elevated, suggesting that rapid glycogen turnover may occur in adipose tissue of Cushing’s patients.